|

 in your role, the steps you take in building trust really

+aren't so different.
 It's just that being new, or walking

 a specific path for the first time isn't nearly as comfortable